Magic ring: Doctor Who

 In the longest-running science-fiction series Doctor Who, the First Doctor sometimes used a ring with strange powers, which first appeared in The Web Planet where he used it to control a Zarbi.
 In Doctor Whos 20th anniversary story "The Five Doctors" the Ring of Rassilon, the legendary founder of Time Lord society, is said to confer immortality.
 Apparently this is how Rassilon has remained alive.
 However, when the renegade Time Lord Borusa puts the ring on he is turned to stone, as were others before him.
 This was a trap by Rassilon for renegade Time Lords.

 Other appearances

-Magic rings are a common motif in a variety of cultural texts, including literature, television, film, and video games.
+Magic rings are a common motif in a variety of cultural texts, including literature, television, film, and video games, as well as comics.
 Often imbued with supernatural powers, they frequently symbolize themes such as loyalty, fate, or moral virtue.
 Their presence typically signifies a narrative turning point or grants unique abilities to the bearer.